Waldleufer/archproj-bmwteam/doc/general_tool_pipeline.md

 `./parent_handler.py ../out/parent_handler_output.gt -j "task dependencies bmw-arch.json" -v`

-If any problems occur, those will be documented in a file located at `../out/parent_handler_validation.txt` (note that no file will be created if everything is all right - all problems would also be reportedby the terminal)
+If any problems occur, those will be documented in a file located at `../out/parent_handler_validation.txt` (note that no file will be created if everything is all right - all problems would also be reported by the terminal)

 Checking the Cohesion Constraint works as follows: